LordZeuss/raspi-docker/README.md

 # Additional Containers
 If you want to install some containers to get started, I have a repo for that!
-The script in the repo below will let you select if you want to install Portainer, Sonarr, Radarr, Jackett and Qbittorrent into the docker-compose.yml file in the location that is setup in this script.
+The script(s) in the repo below will let you select if you want to install things like Portainer, Sonarr, Radarr, Jackett, qBittorrent and Plex or many more options into the docker-compose.yml file through the location that is created and setup by the scripts in this repo.
+I have added a LOT more useful and popular containers.
+If you're interested I listed the link below.

 Heres the link to that repo: